Distributed iterated elimination of strictly dominated strategies: Iterated strategy elimination

 The inclusion proved in this result cannot be reversed, even when each pair of players shares a hyperarc.
 The following example also shows that the hypergraph structure is more informative than the corresponding graph structure.

-\begin{example} Consider the following strategic game with three players.
-The payoffs of player~$1$ and~$2$ depend here only on each other's choices, and the payoffs of player~$3$ depend only on the choices of player~$2$ and~$3$:
+\begin{example} Consider the following game with three players, where player~$3$ chooses between the left ($A$) and the right ($B$) table.

+Note that the payoffs of player~$1$ and~$2$ depend only on each other's choices, and the payoff of player~$3$ depends only on the choices of player~$2$ and~$3$.

-So, for example, the payoffs for the strategy profile $(U,L,A)$ are, respectively, $0$, $1$, and~$0$.
-If we assume the hypergraph $H$ that consists of the single hyperarc $\{1, 2, 3\}$, then the outcome of iterated elimination of non-$\phi$-optimal strategies w.r.t.~$H$ is the customary outcome which equals $(\{D\}, \{R\}, \{A\})$.
+If we assume the hypergraph $H$ that consists of the single hyperarc $\{1, 2, 3\}$, then the outcome of IESDS w.r.t.~$H$ is the customary outcome which equals $(\{D\}, \{R\}, \{A\})$.
 Indeed, player~$1$ can eliminate his strictly dominated strategy $U$, then player~$2$ can eliminate $L$, and subsequently player~$3$ can eliminate $B$.